 The course is managed on Canvas, which you can access using your Pitt credentials (help desk: 412-624-4357).
-You expected to check Canvas are content everv other day You will find videos, studv tips, important communication and recommendations, and grade entries (including your homework grades, on a regular basis).
+You expected to check Canvas are content other day You will find videos. study important tips. communication recommendations, and grade entries (including your homework grades, on a regular basis).